vranki/ExtPlane/README.md

 Launch X-Plane in console and observe the output.
 You should see something like:
 `ExtPlane-Plugin: Listening on port 51000`.
 All console output from Ext-Plane will start with `ExtPlane-Plugin`.
 Open another console and run `telnet localhost 51000`.
-Wait until you see line `EXTPLANE 1`.
+Wait until you see line `EXTPLANE 1` and `EXTPLANE-VERSION NNNNN`.
 Then try typing the following commands:

 ```
 sub sim/cockpit/electrical/night_vision_on